6B-Best-group/Dweller-Docs/docs/source/shoppingList.rst

 Shopping list information
 ==========================

-This page is aimed at future developers of the applications
+This page is aimed at future developers of the application.

 Design alterations